 Bernard Levin MD and Tacey A. Rosolowski PhD

-In this segment, Dr. Levin explains how his interest in clinical trials evolved, as well as his understanding of the issues involved in running such trials.
+In this chapter, Dr. Levin explains how his interest in clinical trials evolved, as well as his understanding of the issues involved in running such trials.
 He describes a trial run with a drug provided by a philanthropist who had imported the drug from Russia.
 He received a call from the NCI, who informed him they were taking over the trial.
 He quickly learned that clinical oncology trials have to be carefully monitored for safety.
 He briefly describes trials and collaborations he undertook to study liver cancer.
-In this segment, Dr. Levin talks about the design of clinical trials.
+In this chapter, Dr. Levin talks about the design of clinical trials.

 -